 This site is such a specific location that it is usually missed on everyones radar.
 Every now and then I will get a request to see this amazing place and others with specific relevance to Christianity.
 It is only possible to find these places by Private Nagasaki Tours and or by Taxi but the lack of English spoken by Taxi Drivers in Nagasaki can be a problem.

-Click here to see Doctor Nagai`s Nyokodo on a map:
+Click here to see Doctor Nagai`s Nyokodo on the map below:

 Click on the pictures below to enlarge: